tomliptrot/simpute/README.md

 ## Example 1: imputation

-The most basic use case is to impute any missing value in a dataframe using the `impute` function.
+The most basic use case is to impute all missing values in a dataframe using the `impute` function.
 This is done using the median for continous data and the mode for categorical data.

 ``` r
 library(simpute)